kumikohello/kumikohello/README.md

 # 👋 Hi, I'm Kumiko!

 🧠 Sophomore studying Cognitive Science and Computational and Applied Mathematics at the University of Chicago<br/>
-💻 Interested in Machine Learning, AI, Software Development, and Web Development<br/>
+💻 Interested in Research, Memory, Decision-making, Machine Learning, AI, Software Development, and Web Development<br/>
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kumiko-ueda/)